fsprojects/FSharp.Data.GraphQL/docs/type-system.md

 This examples shows how to create a scalar definition for .NET `Guid` type.
 It requires two functions to be defined:

-1. `coerceInput` function, which will be used to resolve your scalar value from variable or directly from value encoded in GraphQL query string (in this case StringValue is just a part of parsed query AST).
+1. `coerceInput` function, which will be used to resolve your scalar value from a variable or directly from a value encoded in a GraphQL query string (in this case StringValue is just a part of parsed query AST).
 2. `coerceValue` function, which will return `Some` only if the value falls under the scalar's allowed values range, otherwise `None`.
 Applied while producing the return object graph from the resolver's output.

 ## Defining an Input Object